-It’s one thing to run with your pet dog.
-It’s another to run with a wild wolf — and on exercise equipment!
-Scientists wondered whether wolves would get along better and share food more if they ran together.
-So they built the world’s longest “treadmill” for them.
-Treadmills have a wide, sliding floor, so you have to run on top of it to stay in place.
+Lots of people run with a pet dog.
+But some people run with wild wolves – and not just because it’s Halloween season!
+Scientists wondered whether wolves and dogs would get along and share food better if they ran together.
+So they built the world’s longest treadmill for them.
 The scientists then had to get the wolves and dogs to try the treadmill.
-They first trained them to sniff a piece of paper, then they put that paper on the treadmill with the belt turned off.
-Once the animals got used to that, the scientists turned on the belt at slow speed, then sped it up week by week.
+They did this how you get any animal to do something: with treats.
 Now the dogs and wolves love it!
 We still have to see if the animals share better, but at least they’re all in great shape.

 Wee ones: How many legs does a wolf have?